Preference (economics): Lexicographic preferences

 Lexicographic preferences are a special case of preferences that assign an infinite value to a good when compared with the other goods of a bundle.

 Georgescu-Roegen pointed out that the measurability of the utility theory is limited as it excludes lexicographic preferences.
-Causing an amplified level of awareness placed upon lexicographic preferences as a substitute hypothesis on consumer behavior.
+Causing an amplified level of awareness placed upon lexicographic preferences as a substitute hypothesis on consumer behaviour.

 Strict versus weak

 The possibility of defining a strict preference relation $\succ$ as distinguished from the weaker one $\succsim$, and vice versa, suggests in principle an alternative approach of starting with the strict relation $\succ$ as the primitive concept and deriving the weaker one and the indifference relation.
 However, an indifference relation derived this way will generally not be transitive.
 The conditions to avoid such inconsistencies were studied in detail by Andranik Tangian.
 According to Kreps "beginning with strict preference makes it easier to discuss non-comparability possibilities".